Which place is cheaper, Berlin or Athens?

 Berlin is a very family-friendly place to visit.
 The city has a number of great kid-friendly museums such as the Museum of Natural History and the Computer Games Museum.
 There's also Legoland, an impressive aquarium, and lots of parks and playgrounds to explore.

-Athens and Berlin both fun destinations for a couple.
+Athens and Berlin both good destinations for a couple.

 Athens is a good city for couples to visit.
 The city is historical, fascinating, and romantic, making it a beautiful place to explore as a couple.

-Berlin is a very popular place to visit for couples.
+Berlin is a nice destination for couples.
 Romantic activities in the city include wandering through Schloss Charlottenburg gardens and learning to dance at Clärchen’s Ballhaus.
+For couples who enjoy a night out on the town, there are many great restaurants and nightclubs that you can check out.

-For backpackers, both Athens and Berlin are fairly comparable places to visit.
+For backpackers, both Athens and Berlin are world-class places to visit.

 A large number of backpackers visit Athens, as it is a very popular city for budget travelers.
 The city has long been established as a backpackers destination with budget friendly food and plenty of hostels around town.